custom-twemoji/custom-twemoji-api/README.md

 ## :slightly_smiling_face: Face Twemojis

 - `GET /v1/faces`
+  - Returns JSON list of all supported faces
+- `GET /v1/faces/layers`
+  - Returns JSON list of all supported faces and each layer corresponding to a facial feature
+- `GET /v1/faces/features`
-  - Returns JSON list of all faces and their layers by feature
+  - Returns JSON list of all supported faces and each facial features and their corresponding layer(s)
 - `GET /v1/faces/random`
   - Default is 100% chance of having a head but 50% for all other features
   - Customize feature probability by passing in a Boolean (true or false) or decimal number between 0 and 1 (e.g. `/v1/faces/random?eyes=0.75&nose=false` has a 75% chance of having eyes and 0% for nose)
 - `GET /v1/faces/{emoji}`
+  - Build a custom face starting with a base emoji

-Valid emoji formats:
+  - Valid emoji formats: 🙂, 1f383, U+1f383

-- 🙂
-- 1f383
-- U+1f383

 ### URL Parameters